ccbt87/docs/Dev_Env_setup/README.md

 #### HBase, Kafka, NiFi, and Cassandra

-Following properties will be applied to HBase, Kafka, NiFi, and Cassandra when running the Docker image .
+Following properties were included in the `config-all.sh` script in the Docker images, and will be applied to HBase, Kafka, NiFi, and Cassandra when running the Docker image.
+No further configuration needed.

 ```
 -XX:+UnlockCommercialFeatures \